criteo-cookbooks/nssm/README.md

 ### Arguments with Spaces

-Having spaces in `servicename`, `program` and `params` attributes is not a problem, but spaces in an argument is a different matter.
+Having spaces in `servicename`, `program` and `parameters` attributes is not a problem, but spaces in an argument is a different matter.

 When dealing with an argument containing spaces, surround it